-Xiaomi has introduced OmniVoice, an open-source artificial intelligence model for text-to-speech conversion.
+Xiaomi has unveiled OmniVoice, an open-source artificial intelligence model for text-to-speech conversion.
 The tool supports hundreds of languages, including voice cloning and customizable speech generation.
 According to the company, it excels particularly in Chinese and English, surpassing commercial systems in several tasks.
 Its strong point: it can generate voice in languages with limited training data, facilitating access to minority languages.

 How OmniVoice handles low-resource languages 🗣️